Chapter Fourteen

 Flowing blood and CSF can appear bright or dark, depending on their velocity, direction and pattern of flow, and the pulse sequence used.
 In routine MR imaging normal flow effects can mimic pathology.
 Thus, understanding their influence upon image contrast is very important.
 This includes also knowledge of vascular anatomy and comprehension of vascular dynamics.

-Blood flowing faster in larger caliber vessels develops turbulence, particularly where vessel diameter changes, e.g., after stenoses or in vessels with irregular lumen, and moves more randomly, which produces phase shifts among blood cells.
+Blood flowing faster in larger caliber vessels develops turbulence, in particular at places where the vessel's diameter changes, e.g., after stenoses or in vessels with irregular lumen, and moves more randomly, which produces phase shifts among blood cells.
 The spins dephase and the blood signal intensity decreases.

-Plug flow is a special case of turbulent flow with a flat flow profile; all fluid elements possess the same velocity (Figure 14-02).
+Plug flow is a special case of turbulent flow with a flat flow profile; all fluid elements possess the same velocity.
+Laminar flow is relatively slow, whereas plug flow, as a special form of turbulent flow, is faster.
+Note that all flow patterns in Figure 14-02 consist of conceptual schemes.

 In general, flow velocity differs from arteries to veins.
 Pulsatile flow in arteries, to a lesser extent also in veins, is cyclical and irregular, depending on systole and diastole of the heart.
 Thus, the appearance of the nature and velocity of the flow will depend on when during the cardiac cycle the image is taken.
 This kind of flow is often turbulent during parts of the cycle.